 Katrina Mousley is the current Housemistress of Oakeley House and started at Gresham’s in September 2012.
-Katrina lives in Oakeley with her husband Andrew, who works in the Catering department at the Prep and Pre-Prep along with their two daughters who attend the Pre-Prep.
+Katrina lives in Oakeley with her husband Andrew, who works in the Catering department at the Prep and Pre-Prep along with their two daughters who attend the Prep School.

 Katrina loves travelling, walking, camping and exploring especially prehistoric landmarks.
 She also enjoys cycling, swimming and reading.
 When she is not in the House she can be found teaching Spanish and French to Senior level in the Library block.
 Katrina is an avid supporter of human rights and helps run the Gresham’s Amnesty International Youth group.
 She also likes to promote awareness of ecological issues and encourages the Oakeley girls to be green!